photo of Dr Jessica Kaufman

 Details

-Dr Jessica Kaufman is a Senior Research Fellow in the Vaccine Uptake Group at the Murdoch Children's Research Institute and an Honorary Fellow at The University of Melbourne and La Trobe University.
-She is an expert in communication and social and behavioural science related to vaccination.
+Dr Jessica Kaufman is a Principal Research Fellow in the Vaccine Uptake Group at the Murdoch Children's Research Institute, and an Honorary Fellow at The University of Melbourne and La Trobe University.
+She leads the Vaccine Social Science Team, which conducts research about the factors that affect vaccine decision-making and interventions to increase vaccine uptake.

-Her research focuses on strategies to increase acceptance of vaccines across the lifespan.
-She works with the general public, healthcare workers, pregnant women and babies, children with neurodevelopmental disorders, and other diverse priority populations.
+Her research focuses on vaccine uptake across the lifespan.
+She works with pregnant women, parents and children, healthcare workers, older adults, and diverse priority populations.
 With Prof Margie Danchin, she co-leads the Vaccine Champions program in Australia and the Pacific region.
 This community engagement and communication training program empowers community leaders to advocate for vaccination.

-Jessica is an NHMRC Emerging Leadership Fellow (awarded 2023) and a Marian and E.H.
-Flack Trust Fellow (awarded 2022).
+Jessica is an NHMRC Emerging Leadership Fellow (awarded 2023).

-Dr Jessica Kaufman is a Senior Research Fellow in the Vaccine Uptake Group at the Murdoch Children's Research Institute and an Honorary Fellow at The University of Melbourne and La Trobe University.
-She is an expert in communication and social and...
+Dr Jessica Kaufman is a Principal Research Fellow in the Vaccine Uptake Group at the Murdoch Children's Research Institute, and an Honorary Fellow at The University of Melbourne and La Trobe University.
+She leads the Vaccine Social Science Team, which...

-Dr Jessica Kaufman is a Senior Research Fellow in the Vaccine Uptake Group at the Murdoch Children's Research Institute and an Honorary Fellow at The University of Melbourne and La Trobe University.
-She is an expert in communication and social and behavioural science related to vaccination.
+Dr Jessica Kaufman is a Principal Research Fellow in the Vaccine Uptake Group at the Murdoch Children's Research Institute, and an Honorary Fellow at The University of Melbourne and La Trobe University.
+She leads the Vaccine Social Science Team, which conducts research about the factors that affect vaccine decision-making and interventions to increase vaccine uptake.

-Her research focuses on strategies to increase acceptance of vaccines across the lifespan.
-She works with the general public, healthcare workers, pregnant women and babies, children with neurodevelopmental disorders, and other diverse priority populations.
+Her research focuses on vaccine uptake across the lifespan.
+She works with pregnant women, parents and children, healthcare workers, older adults, and diverse priority populations.
 With Prof Margie Danchin, she co-leads the Vaccine Champions program in Australia and the Pacific region.
 This community engagement and communication training program empowers community leaders to advocate for vaccination.

-Jessica is an NHMRC Emerging Leadership Fellow (awarded 2023) and a Marian and E.H.
-Flack Trust Fellow (awarded 2022).
+Jessica is an NHMRC Emerging Leadership Fellow (awarded 2023).

 Top Publications